Scott Maine: Chicago Cubs

+Following the 2009 season, Maine was traded by the Diamondbacks with Ryne White to the Chicago Cubs in exchange for Aaron Heilman.
+He also played for the Scottsdale Scorpions of the Arizona Fall League.

-Maine was added to the Cubs roster and promoted on August 27, 2010, and made his MLB debut the same day.
-He split 2010, 2011 and 2012 with the Cubs and Triple-A Iowa.
-In 3 seasons with the pro team, Maine had a 4.87 ERA in 41 games while striking out 42 in 40.2 innings.
+Maine was added to the Cubs' roster on August 27, 2010, and made his MLB debut the same day.
+He split 2010, 2011 and 2012 with the Chicago and Iowa.
+In 3 seasons with the big-league Cubs, Maine had a 4.87 ERA in 41 games while striking out 42 in 40 2/3 innings.

 Cleveland Indians

 Maine was claimed off waivers by the Cleveland Indians on August 29, 2012, and made his debut with the team on September 8.
-In 9 games with the Indians, Maine had a 10.50 ERA while striking out 6 in 6 innings.
+In nine games with the Indians, Maine had a 10.50 ERA while striking out six in six innings.

 Toronto Blue Jays

 The Toronto Blue Jays claimed Maine off waivers from the Indians on October 31, 2012.
 8 days later, Maine was designated for assignment to make room for the recently acquired Jeremy Jeffress.

 Miami Marlins

 On November 14, 2012, Maine was claimed off waivers by the Miami Marlins.
-He began the year with Triple-A New Orleans, but was released on July 20 after throwing 20 games in the Marlins organization, 9 of them on a rehab assignment with the GCL Marlins.
-In those 20 games, he had a 4.19 ERA with 3 saves, striking out 26 in 19.1 innings.
+He began the year with the Triple-A New Orleans Zephyrs, but was released on July 20 after throwing 20 games in the Marlins organization, nine of them on a rehab assignment with the Gulf Coast League Marlins.
+In those 20 games, he had a 4.19 ERA with three saves, striking out 26 in 19 1/3 innings.